survivejs/webpack-book/manuscript/building_with_webpack/05_cleaning_build.md

 # Cleaning the Build

 Our current setup doesn't clean the *build* directory between builds.
-As a result it will keep on accumulating files as our project changes.
+As a result, it will keep on accumulating files as our project changes.
 Given this can get annoying, we should clean it up in between.

 This issue can be resolved either by using a webpack plugin or solving it outside of it.
 You could trigger `rm -rf ./build && webpack` or `rimraf ./build && webpack` in a npm script to keep it cross-platform.
 A task runner could work for this purpose as well.